-Generally, the HST at 14% applies to a taxable sale by a builder of new or substantially renovated housing in Prince Edward Island where both ownership and possession of the housing are transferred on or after April 1, 2013 to the purchaser under a written agreement of purchase and sale.
-However, if the sale is grandparented, the GST at 5% applies, rather than the HST at 14%.
+The HST at 15% generally applies to a taxable sale by a builder of new or substantially renovated housing in Nova Scotia where both ownership and possession of the housing are transferred to the purchaser, under a written agreement of purchase and sale, after June 2010.
+However, the HST rate of 15% does not apply to a grandparented sale.